dotansimha/graphql-code-generator/website/docs/getting-started/config-reference/codegen-config.md

       - typescript-operations
 ```

-An example for a very large config file can be seen [here](https://github.com/dotansimha/graphql-code-generator/blob/master/dev-test/codegen.yml).
+If you are looking for a reference file, an example for a [large configuration file can be seen here](https://github.com/dotansimha/graphql-code-generator/blob/master/dev-test/codegen.yml).

 :::tip YAML Config Validation & auto-complete
 If you are using VSCode as your IDE, make sure to [install the YAML plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), this will add validation and auto-complete for available plugins, plugins config and general structure of the `codegen.yml` file!